 We procured a Fatboy style front fender from Drag Specialties, which was modified to fit this earlier wide glide front end.
 A steel bracket was cut for each side and welded, raising the fender up about an additional 1/2 inch from the tire tread, and spacers were made to center it properly.
 Now we have a great rain-stopper that looks good compared to the giant stock front fender, and it can also be easily unbolted if slamming around town and you want to strip the bike down a bit.

-The EMD headlight is now held in place with a simple, yet classy and durable, stainless steel bracket.
+The EMD headlight is now held in place with a simple, yet y and durable, stainless steel bracket.
 The EMD Vitamin A headlight is a cast aluminum headlight bucket (made in France) that takes the stock H-D bezel ring and bulb.
 It is made to swap out the stock headlight bucket on your Sportster or Dyna, however, it also works well for custom projects like this one!

 More to come, soon.
 Next up: seat pan, foot controls, grab bar (short sissy bar), bag mounts.